Montvydas/learn-programming/README.md

-# learn-programming
+# Let's Learn Programming...

-This repo is about learning different programming concepts, such as dynamic programming, neural networks etc.
+Well, to be honest, let's learn slightly more fun stuff such as implementing a neural network from scratch in python or how to create dynamic programming solutions to various problems!